ifm/royale-ros/doc/royale_install.md

                         (default: /opt)
   --arch {x86_32,x86_64,arm_32}
-                        Architecture for target deb file (default: x86_64)
+                        Architecture for target deb file (default: x86_64) --full                Debianize the full SDK (default: False)
 ```

 As noted in the help message above, `debianize-royale.py` is parameterized via
 an `--infile` (the full path to your `libroyale.zip` file acquired from pmd),
 `--prefix` (the root-level prefix for where you want Royale installed), and the
 `--arch` (the architecture-specific SDK you wish to re-package as a deb).
-For
+There
+is also the `--full` flag.
+If included on the command-line it will install the
+*full* Royale SDK, including the GUI, example programs, documentation, etc. For
+ROS users, **this is not recommended**.
+The Royale SDK installs its own copies
+of various Qt libraries that, depending upon where they are in your runtime
+linker's path, could render some ROS tools (e.g., `rqt_graph` unusable).

-the example that follows, we will install Royale into `/opt` (the default) and
+For the example that follows, we will install Royale into `/opt` (the default)
-build the 64-bit x86 Linux package (also the default).
+and build the 64-bit x86 Linux package (also the default).

 ```
 [ ~/dev/royale-ros/utils ]